15 Big Facts About My Big Fat Greek Wedding

 15. VARDALOS WASN'T READY TO WRITE THE SEQUEL UNTIL SHE BECAME A MOTHER.

 Because she always wrote "from a personal place," Vardalos felt she couldn't pretend to know how to write about Paris, Toula and Ian's six-year-old daughter who appears at the end of the first film.
 But in 2009, Vardalos and Gomez adopted a daughter, Ilaria, which allowed her to reconsider the idea of a sequel.
-My Big Fat Greek Wedding 2 hits theaters today.
+My Big Fat Greek Wedding 2 was released in theaters on March 25, 2016.